JuliaActuary/JuliaActuary.org/blog/coding-for-the-future.md

 The dramatic embodiment of this information-driven cycle was portrayed in the infamous Billion Dollar Bubble movie, which showcased the power and abstraction of the computer to commit millions of dollars of fraud by creating and maintaining fake insurance policies.

 The movie also starts to hint at the oscillation away from the technological-competitive focus of insurance companies.
-I argue that the focus on technology was lost over the last 50 years with the rise of Wall Street finance, investment-oriented life insurance, industry consolidation, and explosion of financial structuring like derivatives, reserve financing, or other advanced forms of reinsurance.
+I argue that the focus on technology was lost over the last 50 years with the rise of Wall Street finance, investment-oriented life insurance, industry consolidation, and the explosion of financial structuring like derivatives, reserve financing, or other advanced forms of reinsurance.

 Value-add came from the C-Suite, not from the underlying business processes, operations, and analysis.
 The result is, e.g., ever-more complicated reinsurance treaties layered into mainframes and admin systems older than most of the actuaries interfacing with them.